IddoSadeh/cplusplusBook/_sources/cplusplus/pointandref.md

 # Pointers and References
 In this chapter, we will delve into the world of memory management in C++, focusing on pointers and references.
 These concepts are fundamental to understanding how data is stored and accessed in memory, and they enable powerful programming techniques.
+Many students find this topic extra difficult.
+See the resources section at the end of this chapter for more help.

 By the end of this chapter, you should be able to:
 - Understand what pointers and references are and how they work.